Tuesday 26 August 1941

 In the Army Group South sector, there is a lull in the fighting around Odessa.
 The Germans are bringing forward reinforcements to stiffen the Romanian troops who have pinned the defending Soviet troops in the city.
 Both sides are taking heavy casualties, and the Romanians continue pounding the Soviets with artillery based at Kubanka.
 The defending Soviet troops have been told to stand and fight - there is no retreat or evacuation for them.

-The German XLVII Panzer Corps (General Lemelsen) captures Chernobyl outside Kiev.
+The German XLVII Panzer Corps (General Lemelsen) captures Chernobyl outside Kyiv.
 The tankers of General von Kleist's Panzer Group 1 also tighten their hold on Dnepropetrovsk (some sources say it is taken on the 25th, others on the 26th, both are probably right because cities are often taken gradually).
 Soviet 6th Army counterattacks to no avail.

 |Obergruppenführer Sepp Dietrich handing out Iron Crosses to SS men on the Eastern Front, 26 August 1941.
 You may recognize the man standing behind Dietrich - Hauptsturmführer Joachim Peiper.|